 I wish his life has turned out better, but it hasn’t always been a bed of roses.

 As I passed my 30s , my face filled out with a roundness my dad never had, but which resembles my mom’s.

 My mom was born in the year of the rabbit, and her gentle soul reminds me of one.
 She’s the spirit of love; always giving.
 The years have turned her hair snowy white, but her generosity has never waned.

 Even today, when I find her falling asleep in front of the TV more often, she still cooks her heart out whenever we all get together.

 I’ve come to know my parents as the people they are, and not the giants I imagined they were.
 They’ve inspired, disappointed, frustrated, and inspired me.
 They’ve loved me, and I’ve done my best to love them back.

-For their courage, love and generosity in the face of everything we’ve gone through, and for all we–their children–have put them through, I want to tell my mom and dad that you are my heroes, now, and always.
+For their courage, love, and generosity in the face of everything we’ve gone through, and for all we–their children–have put them through, I want to tell my parents that they are my heroes, now, and always.

 I see the tiger and the rabbit every time I look in the mirror, and I wouldn’t trade that for anything.